devleaks/golfleague/common/docs/guide/intro.md

 course of the year, you will need to add a Season and a Tournament before you can create your Round.

+You create a round a golf by giving it a name, a location where it will be played, and dates such as when registration begings or ends, or when the competition will be played.
+Competitions can also contain a few restrictions such as gender, minimal or maximal handicap, or be restricted to member of a given facility.

 This complete the creation of the competition.
 Golfer can now register to the competion.

-#### Registration
+#### Registration Process

 If a golfer has a Golf League account to the web site, he can log in and get a calendar of planned competitions.
-A golfer can then register to a competiton.
+A golfer can then register to a competition.

 The league « starter » will be able to register those golfers who do not have access to the web site.

+The league « starter » must approve all registrations at the end of the registration period.

 #### Planning

-When the registration period is terminated, the starter can proceed with the building of the flights, assign tees to golfers according to their gender, handicap, and other constraints.
+When the registration period is terminated, the starter can proceed with the building of teams (if applicable) and flights, assign tees to golfers according to their gender, handicap, and other constraints.
 He terminates the preparation of the competition with the publication of the flights and optionally, the printing of the indivudual, custom scorecards for golfers.